 6. Remember: Matches and Lighters are Tools, not Toys

 In a child’s hands, matches and lighters can be deadly.
-Use only child-resistant lighters and store all matches and lighters up high, where small children can’t see or reach them, preferably in a locked cabinet.
-Teach your childre that matches and lighters are tools, not toys, and should be used only by adults or with adult supervision.
-Teach young children to tell a grown-up if they find matches or lighters; older children should bring matches and lighters to adults immediately.
+So, use only child-resistant lighters and store all matches and lighters up high, where small children can’t see or reach them, preferably in a locked cabinet.
+Teach your children that matches and lighters are tools, not toys, and should be used only by adults or under adult supervision.
+Also, teach young children to tell a grown-up if they find matches or lighters; older children should bring matches and lighters to adults immediately.

 7. Cool a Burn